Public policy support for green buildings?

 Incorporate green building codes to further stimulate green building growth in your community.

 Green building incentives encourage voluntary certification.
-Incentives work best when layered over mandatory codes which are frequently updated and enforced.
-Governments can endorse a green building certification with third-party verification, such as EDGE, and embed it in the building permitting process as an alternative compliance method to meet and exceed energy and water efficiency codes.
+Incentives work best when layered over mandatory codes that are frequently updated and enforced.
+Governments can endorse a green building certification with third-party verification, such as EDGE, and embed it in the building permitting process as an alternative compliance method to meet and exceed sustainable development goals.

-The EDGE App can be used to ensure buildings demonstrate resource efficiency of 20 percent in the categories of energy, water, and embodied energy in materials, with certification guaranteeing an independently validated approach.
+The EDGE App can be used to ensure buildings demonstrate resource efficiency of 20 percent in the categories of energy, water, and embodied energy in materials, with certification guaranteeing an independently validated approach to green construction materials and environmentally friendly building products.

 Together, they create the “push and pull” that is required to achieve true market transformation.